apache/trafficcontrol/docs/source/admin/quick_howto/regionalgeo.rst

 *************************************
 Configure Regional Geo-blocking (RGB)
 *************************************
 ..
-Note:: :abbr:`RGB (Regional Geographic-based Blocking)` is only supported for HTTP :term:`Delivery Service`\ s.
+Note:: :abbr:`RGB (Regional Geographic-based Blocking)` is only supported for HTTP :term:`Delivery Services`.

 #.
-Prepare an :abbr:`RGB (Regional Geographic-based Blocking)` configuration file. :abbr:`RGB (Regional Geographic-based Blocking)` uses a configuration file in JSON format to define regional geographic blocking rules for :term:`Delivery Service`\ s.
+Prepare an :abbr:`RGB (Regional Geographic-based Blocking)` configuration file. :abbr:`RGB (Regional Geographic-based Blocking)` uses a configuration file in JSON format to define regional geographic blocking rules for :term:`Delivery Services`.
 The file needs to be put on an HTTP server accessible to Traffic Router.

 	.. code-block:: json
 		:caption: Example Configuration File